Meet Richard Wasserman

 Richard L. Wasserman is an independent consultant with expertise in medical education, pharmaceutical marketing strategy and execution, food allergy treatment, immunoglobulin therapy, and electronic medical records.

-Following training in pediatrics and a fellowship in bone marrow transplantation and immunology at The Children’s Hospital of Philadelphia, he was a fellow at The Rockefeller University (Kunkel Lab).
-Then he became Chief of Pediatric Allergy and Immunology and Pediatric Program Director at Southwestern Medical School.
+Richard completed his training in pediatrics and a fellowship in bone marrow transplantation and immunology at The Children’s Hospital of Philadelphia, and was a fellow at The Rockefeller University (Kunkel Lab).
+He then assumed the role of Chief of Pediatric Allergy and Immunology and Pediatric Program Director at Southwestern Medical School.

-He directed the Immunology Clinic at Children’s Medical Center of Dallas for 19 years, taught immunodeficiency to medical students for more than 25 years, and was a Clinical Professor of Pediatrics at the University of Texas Southwestern Medical School from 1988 until 2015.
+As Director of the Immunology Clinic at Children’s Medical Center of Dallas for 19 years, he taught immunodeficiency to medical students for over 25 years.
+He served as a Clinical Professor of Pediatrics at the University of Texas Southwestern Medical School from 1988 until 2015.

-Dr. Wasserman served as Medical Director of Pediatric Allergy and Immunology at Medical City Children’s Hospital from 1994 until 2025. and managing partner of Allergy Partners of North Texas.
+Richard served as the Medical Director of Pediatric Allergy and Immunology at Medical City Children’s Hospital from 1994 to 2025 and as managing partner of Allergy Partners of North Texas.

-He is a past president and Newsletter editor of the Pediatric Society of Greater Dallas.
-Wasserman is currently a Trustee of Hobart and William Smith Colleges.
-He has served on numerous AAAAI, ACAAI and CIS committees and is a past member of the AAAAI Board of Directors.
+Richard is a past president and Newsletter editor of the Pediatric Society of Greater Dallas, where he promoted initiatives to improve pediatric care in the region.
+He is currently a Trustee of Hobart and William Smith Colleges.
+He has served on numerous committees for the AAAAI, ACAAI, and CIS, and is a past member of the AAAAI Board of Directors.

-Wasserman has authored or co-authored more than 175 peer-reviewed publications, case reports, book chapters, reviews, and more than 125 International Meeting posters and presentations.
+Richard has contributed extensively, with over 175 peer-reviewed publications, case reports, book chapters, reviews, and more than 125 International Meeting posters and presentations to his name.

 Board Certifications